This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 - the market share held by each of the parties to the agreement does not exceed 15 per cent on any of the relevant markets affected by the agreement, where the agreement is made between undertakings that are not actual or potential competitors on any of those markets (agreements between non-competitors).

-However, the Danish de minimis exemption does not apply to agreements that have restriction of competition as their object.
-Nor does the Danish de minimis exemption apply to agreements that may affect trade between member states, as such agreements are subject to TFEU article 101 and, if applicable, the EU de minimis rule.
+However, the Danish de minimis exemption does not apply to agreements that (1) have restriction of competition as their object or (2) may affect trade between member states, as these types of agreements are subject to article 101 of the TFEU and, if applicable, the EU de minimis rule.

-The Danish Competition Act provides undertakings with the possibility to notify an agreement for assessment by the Danish Competition Council (the Council).
-Similar to the previous EU system, the Council can, depending on the assessment, provide the undertaking with a declaration stating that the agreement does not violate section 6 of the Competition Act.
-However, the Council may refrain from considering a notification if the agreement appreciably affect trade between Member States, and in practice the possibility to have an agreement assessed by the Council is rarely used.
+Section 9 of the Competition Act provides undertakings with the possibility to notify an agreement for assessment by the Danish Competition and Consumer Authority (DCCA).
+Similar to the previous EU system, the DCCA can, depending on the assessment, provide the undertaking with a declaration stating that the agreement does not violate section 6 of the Competition Act.
+However, the DCCA may refrain from considering a notification if the agreement appreciably affects trade between member states, and in practice, the option of having an agreement assessed by the DCCA is rarely used.

-In 2010, the DCCA conducted a dawn raid at the premises of five undertakings in the construction industry, which led to the opening of a major case referred to as the construction cartel case (the case consisted of several individual cartel cases).
-The DCCA and the Danish State Prosecutor for Serious Economic and International Crime (SØIK) used substantial resources to uncover the infringements, which took place from 2007 until 2009.
-SØIK filed charges against 33 building contractors for competition law infringements such as bid-rigging and exchange of information on prices and terms and issued fine notices to 25 companies and 21 managing employees.
+In 2010, the DCCA conducted a dawn raid at the premises of five undertakings in the construction industry, which led to the opening of a major and complex case, referred to as the Construction cartel case, which in fact consisted of several individual cartel cases.
+The DCCA and the Danish State Prosecutor for Serious Economic and International Crime (SØIK) used substantial resources to uncover the infringements, which took place between 2007 and 2009.
+SØIK filed charges against 33 building contractors for competition law infringements such as bid rigging and exchange of information on prices and terms, and issued fine notices to 25 companies and 21 managing employees.
 Among these, only one company and one managing employee were acquitted in court, and only one case ended with a withdrawal of the charges.
-All fines were criminal fines, and the largest fine imposed by the authorities was 10 million kroner imposed in a settlement procedure with SØIK in November 2014.
-The fine level reflects the high end of the level at that time (ie, before the substantial increase in fine levels in the Danish Competition Act in March 2013).
+All fines were criminal fines, and the largest fine imposed by the authorities was 10 million kroner, imposed in a settlement procedure with SØIK in November 2014.
+The amount of the fine reflects the level at that time (ie, before the substantial increase in fine levels under the Competition Act in March 2013).
 The Construction cartel remains the largest Danish competition law case to date.

 The Lely Nordic A/S case

-In June 2014, the Council rendered a decision stating that five Danish companies active on the market for milking systems had entered into an anticompetitive agreement on price fixing and geographical market sharing.
+In June 2014, the Danish Competition Council (the Council) rendered a decision stating that five Danish companies active on the market for milking systems had entered into an anticompetitive agreement on price-fixing and geographical market sharing.
 The companies were all part of the Lely franchise and had frequently met to discuss and coordinate prices and market sharing.
-In October 2015, the Danish Competition Tribunal (the Tribunal) ruled in favour of the Council, and as of April 2016, the franchisor (and a person from the management) along with three of the Danish franchisees entered into a settlement with SØIK.
-The franchisor accepted a fine of 750,000 kroner, and the three franchisees each accepted fines of 100,000 kroner.
+In October 2015, the Danish Competition Tribunal (the Tribunal) ruled in favour of the Council, and as of April 2016, the franchisor (and a person from the management) and three of the Danish franchisees entered into a settlement with SØIK.
+The franchisor accepted a fine of 750,000 kroner and the three franchisees each accepted a fine of 100,000 kroner.
 The person from the management accepted a fine of 25,000 kroner.
-The level of the fines reflected inter alia the duration of the infringement (four and a half years) and the turnover of the companies involved.
+The level of the fines reflected, inter alia, the duration of the infringement (four and a half years) and the turnover of the companies involved.

 In June 2015, the Council found that two companies, LKF Vejmarkering (LKF) and Eurostar Danmark (Eurostar), had entered into an anticompetitive agreement by submitting a joint bid through a consortium in a public procurement for road marking.
 The public procurement consisted of three contracts each covering a part of Denmark and each organised with the option of submitting a bid for just one of the contracts.
 The consortium of LKF and Eurostar submitted a bid for all three contracts and won the tender as the consortium’s prices were overall the lowest.
 At the time, the two companies were the two largest contractors on the market for road marking.

-In August 2018, the Danish Maritime and Commercial High Court found that LFK and Eurostar had not violated the prohibition against anticompetitive agreements, and thereby the court overturned the prior decisions from the Council and the Tribunal.
-The Court held that the mere fact that LKF and Eurostar had the capacity to submit individual bids for the individual districts did not preclude them from entering into a consortium and submitting a joint bid for all the three districts as a whole.
+In August 2018, the Danish Maritime and Commercial High Court found that LKF and Eurostar had not violated the prohibition against anticompetitive agreements, and thereby the Court overturned the prior decisions from the Council and the Tribunal.
+The Court held that the mere fact that LKF and Eurostar had the capacity to submit individual bids for the individual districts did not preclude them from entering into a consortium and submitting a joint bid for the three districts as a whole.
 The assessment of whether LKF and Eurostar could have submitted individual bids for all three districts (and not just one or two of the districts) was, thus, the decisive factor as to whether the joint bid violated competition law.
-The case is currently pending before the Danish Supreme Court.

 The Boliga.dk case